KagurazakaNyaa/palworld-docker/README.md

 Palworld dedicated server with docker

+NOTE: This fixed branch includes binaries from [unofficial sources](https://github.com/VeroFess/PalWorld-Server-Unoffical-Fix), please do not use if you do not trust this source.

 ## Environments

 The variables in the table below affect the server's startup command, see <https://tech.palworldgame.com/dedicated-server-guide#settings> and <https://tech.palworldgame.com/community-server-guide>